 Power Pedal Start

-Pedal cocked at 9 or 10 o’clock position, push down hard to get bike moving and start pedaling right away
+When ready (light turns or way is clear), push down hard to get bike moving and start pedaling right away

 Goal: Execute correct power pedal starts on downhill, level, and slight uphill areas

-Show how bike shifts (helps to have a bike with 2 leg kickstand so you can pedal bike with your hands to show chain shifting)
+Show how bike shifts (helps to have a bike with 2 leg kickstand so you can pedal bike with your hands to show chain shifting).
+Alternatively, instructor can hold bike up and pedal the bike with one hand while student does the shifting and watches the derailleur and chain to see what happens.

-Let student try out the right (rear shifter) first
+Let student try to shift thru all the right (rear shifter) gears while riding to see how it feels

 Try left shifter – bigger jumps between gear ranges.